Dallas Therapy Collective

 How I can help…

 My goal is to get to know you and to understand your world as much as I can.
+I want to understand how your cultural identities, parts of your personality, and any symptoms you might be having play their roles in your bigger story.
 I hope we can develop a trusting relationship together where you can dare to be your authentic self.
 I will help you become aware of your feelings, thoughts, and the signals your body gives you as you become acquainted with yourself in a new way.
 As you learn to become safe within yourself, you may start to trust yourself.
 This trust in yourself will help you to navigate your world, discern who is trustworthy, and guide how you make decisions.

 Through this process, you’ll learn practical strategies for self-care, including setting boundaries and doing things that nurture you rather than deplete you.